Information to Keep Records of During Tenant Screening

 - Approximate Monthly/Yearly Income

 - Do You Have Any Animals?

 - When Can You View the Property?

-These questions will not only allow you to determine if a tenant is qualified to rent your property, but will serve as a comparison to what the tenant actually fills out on the rental application, if they get to that point.
-In addition, if a prospective tenant calls again in the future, you will be able to compare their current information to the previous information that you have on hand.
+These questions will not only allow you to determine if a tenant is qualified to rent your property, but will serve as a comparison to what the tenant fills out on the rental application if they get to that point.
+Also, if a prospective tenant calls again in the future, you will be able to compare their current information to the previous information that you have on hand.

 For prospective tenants who have taken the step of setting up an appointment to view the property, you should add the following information to the spreadsheet:

 - Date of Appointment